 Aurora is not always bright green and purple.
-At the first time when I saw it, at the beginning it was rather gray until it gained more colours.
+The first time when I saw it, at the beginning it was rather grey until it gained more colours.
 Sometimes you want to see Aurora so badly, that you can take any source of bright light for the Northern Lights.
-Especially close to the cities, you can see the light reflecting in the sky, that can look very similar to Aurora.
+Especially close to the cities, you can see the light reflecting in the sky, which can look very similar to Aurora.
 Here are few questions, that you can ask yourself to check if what you saw was really an Aurora.

 After knowing that I am in a dark place, far away from light pollution, with a clear sky, overlooking the north, I usually do a check with my camera (next point), look for a green colour (it’s the most common here) and look at the shape of the possible Aurora lights (many times it’s just a glow over the horizon, but I recognized it several times thanks to its moving arches).

 After you see it a couple of times, it will be easier for you to distinguish it.
 When we were in Iceland and we saw it 3 nights in a row, I was able to spot a very faint one through the window, even with the house lights around, when nobody else couldn’t see anything.